F5Networks/f5-ansible-f5os/ansible_collections/f5networks/f5os/README.md

 We offer a daily build of our most recent collection [dailybuild].
 Use this Collection to test the most recent Ansible module updates between releases.
-You can also install development build directly from GitHub into your environment see [repoinstall].
+You can also install the development build directly from GitHub into your environment, see [repoinstall].

 ### Install from GitHub
 ```bash